robertdavidgraham/masscan/doc/masscan.8.markdown

     # iptables -A INPUT -i eth0 -p tcp --dport 44444 -j DROP

 This will prevent the Linux kernel from processing incoming packets to port 44444, but `masscan` will still see the packets.
-Set the maching parameter of `--adapter-port 44444` to force `masscan` to use that port instead of a random port.
+Set the matching parameter of `--adapter-port 44444` to force `masscan` to use that port instead of a random port.